capesstack/capes/docs/README.md

 1. Log into Cortex and create a new Organization and an Organization Administrator, set that user's passphrase
 1. Log out and back into Cortex as the new Organization Administrator that you created, click on "Organization" and then click on "Users"
 1. Create a user called `TheHiveIntegration` (or the like) with the `read,analyze` roles, create an API key, copy that down
+1. Click on the Organization tab and enable the Analyzers that you want to enable
+1. Enter your Analyzer specific information (generally an API key or the like)

 ### TheHive
 1. Open `/opt/thehive/application.conf` and go to the very bottom of the document and add `key = <your-api-key>` to the `CORTEX-SERVER-ID` section (`your-IP-address` should already be populated).
 The API key is the one you created above in Cortex.